-Just imagine for a moment, your favorite slot machine displaying an eight-figure payday – so large that it fills the entire screen.
-Then, imagine the utter disappointment of going to claim your winnings and being offered $2.25 and a steak dinner, instead.
+Just imagine for a moment, your favourite slot machine displaying an eight-figure payday – so large that it fills the entire screen.
+Then, imagine the utter disappointment of going to claim your winnings and being offered $2.25 and a steak dinner, instead!

 This is exactly what happened to Bookman after playing at the Resort World Casino in August 2016.
 Understandably, Bookman had already started planning what she would do with her winnings, when she was informed that the casino needed to review her win.